Seal of Biliteracy

 - Earning a minimum score of I-5 requirement in each domain (Listening, Speaking, Reading and Writing) in the AAPPL English Exam

 Students must also demonstrate proficiency in a foreign language by:

 - Earning a 4 on a language specific Advanced Placement (AP) exam or

 - Earn a minimum score of I-5 on the ACTFL’s Assessment of Performance toward Proficiency in Languages (AAPPL) exam.
-The following languages can be assessed with the AAPPL exam: Arabic, American Sign Language, Chinese (Mandarin), French, German, Hindi, Italian, Japanese, Korean, Portuguese, Russian, Spanish, Thai, and Tamil (oral proficiency only).
+The following languages can be assessed with the AAPPL exam: Arabic, Chinese (Mandarin), French, German, Italian, Japanese, Korean, Portuguese, Russian, and Spanish.

 A student is enrolled in a foreign language class or is proficient in a native language.

 ACCESS 4.8 Overall or SAT 480 ELA or AP 4

 Current seniors who have not passed SAT (480) or AP (4) can opt to take the AAPPL English.